 This laboratory course will develop functional introductory skills to reinforce the practical knowledge learned in SUR 122.
-Skills covered will include patient interviews, vital signs, positioning, draping, surgical prep, surgical scrub, gowning and gloving, surgical equipment and supplies, sterilization and decontamination and an introduction to surgical instruments.
+Skills covered will include positioning, draping, surgical prep, surgical scrub, gowning and gloving, surgical equipment and supplies, sterilization and decontamination and an introduction to surgical instruments.
 Demonstration of course competencies at a proficient level will be required in order to successfully complete course.